Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 exit(2);
 ```

 Alternatively, Icinga Web provides the `fail()` function in the Command class.
-It is an abbreviation for a colored "ERROR", a status output and `exit(1)`:
+It is an abbreviation for a colored 'ERROR', a status output and `exit(1)`:

 ```php
 <?php